-Staff are afraid of, or discouraged from, raising
+Staff are afraid of, or discouraged from, raising concerns and there is a wrong.

-thorough analysis and investigation of things that go wrong.
 All staff are encouraged to participate and apply learning to improve safety as much as possible to reduce risks of harm to people using the service.
 This includes participating in any relevant local and national safety programmes.